firedot/packer_redis64/README.md

   kitchen destroy
   ````

-## You may do all of the above in automated manner
+## You may do all of the above testing in automated manner

   ````
   kitchen test